 - Chicken Wraps – I’ll grab some low-carb wraps, package of chopped salad mix, feta, and hummus.
 These wraps are on the table within 15 minutes.

-- Greek Chicken White Naan Pizzas – All you need is some packaged naan bread, feta, tomatoes, spinach, and fresh mozzarella.
-I brush the naan bread with some olive oil and sprinkle crush garlic over.
+- Greek Chicken White Pita Pizzas – All you need is some pita bread, feta, tomatoes, spinach, and fresh mozzarella.
+I brush the pita bread with some olive oil and sprinkle crush garlic over.
 Then, I layer the rest of the ingredients and cook for 15 minutes.

 Keep Your Pantry, Refrigerator and Freezer Stocked With The Basics